japrogbogdan/wifi-connect/README.md

 In code click on one of sdk's reference classes

-From toolbar press 'Press Navigate' -> 'Declaration or Usage'
+From toolbar press 'Navigate' -> 'Declaration or Usage'

 On toolbar of opened class press 'Choose sources...' button